 All international graduate students are welcome to attend and participate in the program.

-Location: Inside the English Language Institute, DHH G044
+Location: Inside the English Language Institute, Douglass Houghton Hall (DHH) G044

 Watch this short video to see International graduate students share what they've gained by participating in IGSC3